HangCcZ/Snakes-and-Ladders/README.md

 This is my final project of my C++ programming course.
 No other directions were given beside the expected result of the game (Snakes and Ladders https://www.youtube.com/watch?v=GTEsyY6r7w0).
 I use SFML library to do all the graphics display therefore the user have to install the library in order to run the code properly.

 # Object Oriented Programming - Class Definitions:
-4 classes total including, player, ladder, snake and blackhole(add on the original game, user cannot escape blackhole unless they draw a 6).
+4 classes total including, player, ladder, snake and blackhole(add on the original game.
+All player start within blackhole, player cannot escape blackhole unless they draw a 6).
 - Player class hold the player’s position and its location on the screen.
 Player class also have all the functions needed to get and update the player’s information.
 - Ladder and snake class both have it’s starting position and ending position.
 - Blackhole class only holds the black hole’s position on the board.